How to Write a Resume in 2026: Step-by-Step Guide with Examples

 Use a resume summary if you have relevant work experience: 2–4 sentences covering your job title or area of expertise, years of experience, a key skill, and one strong achievement with a number.

-Example: "Financial Analyst with 5 years in FP&A at FTSE 250 companies.
+"Financial Analyst with 5 years in FP&A at FTSE 250 companies.
 Specialist in budgeting, forecasting, and cost modelling, with a track record of improving budget accuracy by 18%.
 Advanced Excel and Power BI user."

-Use a resume objective if you are starting out, changing careers, or returning to work.
+Use a resume objective if you are starting out, changing careers, or returning to work after a break.
 An objective frames your goal and your transferable value rather than trying to summarise experience you do not yet have.
+See our full libraries of resume summary examples and resume objective examples with 50+ copy-ready options, and a detailed guide to writing a professional summary for your CV.

 Step 4 — Write Your Work Experience Section